-Feedback, including complaints and compliments, comes to us through many channels and since 2006 we have been carrying out a regular rolling programme of surveys Area Road Users’ Satisfaction Survey (ARUSS) in each of our 13 areas (seven regions).
+Customer feedback, including complaints and compliments, comes to us through many different channels and since 2006 we have been carrying out a regular rolling programme of Area Road Users’ Satisfaction Surveys (ARUSS) in each of our seven regions (thirteen areas).
 The questions cover the respondents’ general experiences and perceptions of the network within the area where they live.
 We use the results to gain understanding about what road users’ find important and this helps us to improve our services.
 The National Road Users’ Satisfaction Survey (NRUSS) tracks satisfaction with respondents’ last journey on the network.
 Please visit the Satisfaction Surveys page for the most recent results.

 If you have any questions about either of these surveys we would be pleased to hear from you.
 Please email our Highways Agency Information Line (HAIL) firstname.lastname@example.org.

 Promoting a more cycle-friendly network

 We know from recent customer feedback that safety while cycling is very important to an increasing number of you and following the recent excitement for the Tour de France Grand Depart in Yorkshire on 5 and 6 July and from Cambridge to London on 7 July, we are planning, over the next two years, to invest nearly £20 million to improve cycling facilities along our trunk road network.

 Improvements to our cycling facilities include:

 - new road markings, cycle lane and crossing points